Top 10 Otherworldly Stargazing Sites in Malaysia

 1. Canada Hill (Miri, Sarawak)

-Canada HillImage credit: BOK EH
+Image credit: BOK EH | Flickr

 Despite its name, the hill is found in Miri, Sarawak in East Malaysia.
 It is a historical landmark in which oil was first struck in the area.
-But obviously it’s not just an oil well.
-Canada Hill is a popular tourist spot which features magnificent views of the city and of the sea.
+But obviously, it’s not just an oil well.
+Canada Hill is a popular tourist spot which features magnificent views of the city and sea.
 The hike up any of the hills is far from difficult and if you’re patient enough to wait for nightfall, offers spectacular views of the starry night sky.
 That is, of course, subject to weather conditions.

 2. Perhentian Island (Terengganu)

 Malaysia is home to many, many islands and beautiful beaches and many of them are good spots for stargazing.
-There’s Gertak Sanggul beach in Penang which is a very popular stargazing spot and other beaches like Redang or Langkawi.
+There’s Gertak Sanggul Beach in Penang which is a very popular stargazing spot and other beaches like Redang or Langkawi.
 But Perhentian Island is by far the crescendo of the lot.
 Far away from city lights and nestled in a serene environment, being on Perhentian Island as the sun sets and moon rises means you’ll be able to watch the stars shine clearly with minimal distraction.
 So pristine is the location that it is said that it’s possible to even see the Milky Way and star trails from the island!

 3. Kuala Kubu Bharu (Selangor)